amit-schnitzer/CloudGuard-WAAP-Lab/README.md

   - Login to Infinity Portal (portal.checkpoint.com)
   - Create a Localhost Asset
     - Go to ENVIRONMENT tab
-    •	Click on “New” to create a new asset
+    -	Click on “New” to create a new asset
-    •	Choose a name for the new asset (i.e. Localhost)
+    -	Choose a name for the new asset (i.e. Localhost)
-    •	Under “application URL” type http://localhost and click on “+”
+    -	Under “application URL” type http://localhost and click on “+”
-    •	Click the “Reverse Proxy” tab
+    -	Click the “Reverse Proxy” tab
-    •	Enter an upstream URL (i.e. http://127.0.0.1)
+    -	Enter an upstream URL (i.e. http://127.0.0.1)
-    •	Click “Save”
+    -	Click “Save”
-        c.
-Go to “ENFORCEMENT” tab
+  - Go to “ENFORCEMENT” tab
-        d.
-Under “Profiles” tab Click on “new” to create a new agent
+  - Under “Profiles” tab Click on “new” to create a new agent
-            •	Choose a name for the new agent (i.e. WAAPLAB)
+    -	Choose a name for the new agent (i.e. WAAPLAB)
-            •	Agent type – choose “Infinity Next Gateway”
+    - Agent type – choose “Infinity Next Gateway”
-            •	Click on “Reverse Proxy” tab above
+    - Click on “Reverse Proxy” tab above
-            •	Make sure you check the previously create web asset (Localhost) Leave the rest with default values and click “Save”
+    -	Make sure you check the previously create web asset (Localhost) Leave the rest with default values and click “Save”
-        e.
-Click on “Enforce”
+  - Click on “Enforce”
-        f.
-Click on “Tokens” to generate a token (copy and save the token string as it will be used during gateway installation)
+  - Click on “Tokens” to generate a token (copy and save the token string as it will be used during gateway installation)
-    8. Install Infinity GW
+- Install Infinity GW
-        a.
-Accept “Infinity Next Gateway” Terms and conditions in the following link https://aws.amazon.com/marketplace/pp?sku=cvxnu9a4ric9yop0tp0wdistb
+  - Accept “Infinity Next Gateway” Terms and conditions in the following link https://aws.amazon.com/marketplace/pp?sku=cvxnu9a4ric9yop0tp0wdistb
-        b.
-Launch CloudGuard Infinity Next Gateway CFT into an existing VPC (#23 on the CFT list) from the following URL                         https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk111013
+  - Launch CloudGuard Infinity Next Gateway CFT into an existing VPC (#23 on the CFT list) from the following URL                         https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk111013
         c.
 Choose “WAAP LAB” VPC
         d.
 Choose the public and private subnets accordingly
         e.
 Choose the key pair we previously created